editorconfig/specification/index.rst

 placing the 2 consequent tabs we're overreaching.
 Therefore, although ``indent_style`` is ``tab``, we still have to supplement with one space character to fulfill the requirement.

-For another example, if we have the following EditorConfig rules defined:
+For another example, if we have the following EditorConfig file:

 .. code-block:: ini